Let’s talk about case study interviews.

 This is important because plenty of businesses make big claims, trying to outshine their competition.
-There isn’t a marketing agency out there who won’t promise to get you more reach, or a law firm that doesn’t like to appear confident in their ability to win cases.
+There isn’t a marketing agency out there that won’t promise to get you more reach or a law firm that doesn’t like to appear confident in their ability to win cases.

 Every brand will proclaim that they can best solve their customer’s needs, but those claims on their own rarely mean much.
-They want to know that you can live up to what you promise, and seeing case studies from existing clients is something that can win them over.
+They want to know that you can live up to what you promise, and seeing case studies from existing clients can win them over.

 In this post, we’re going to look at how to conduct a case study interview that will help you create high-value case studies to draw attention and quality leads to your business.

 Why Interviewing Clients Directly for Case Studies Is So Important

 We’re all busy, so it can be tempting to put off case studies or relegate the case study interviews to a quick Google form that asks specific questions.

 While you can create basic case studies off of this information, especially if you only want to showcase quick results, it won’t be nearly as impactful as case studies created off of more in-depth interviews.

 These interviews can take place by email, phone, Zoom, or in person, but the idea is that there is plenty of room for open discussion.
 Actual interviews can help you go beyond basic information so that you can get to the story and the pain points of how your clients have been impacted.